U.S. Department of Education’s Office for Civil Rights investigating Maize Unified School District

 |New York, NY

+KSN News reached out to the Maize Unified School District late Thursday evening after the information was released from the USDE.
+KSN did not receive an immediate response back.

-“Title VI’s protection from race, color, or national origin discrimination extends to students who experience discrimination, including harassment, based on their actual or perceived: (i) shared ancestry or ethnic characteristics; or (ii) citizenship or residency in a country with a dominant religion or distinct religious identity,” said the USDE.
-“Schools that receive federal financial assistance have a responsibility to address discrimination when the discrimination involves racial, ethnic, or ancestral slurs or stereotypes; or is based on a student’s skin color, physical features, or style of dress that reflects both ethnic and religious traditions, to name a few characteristics.
-Likewise, schools have a responsibility to address discrimination against students based on the region of the world they come from or are perceived to come from.”
+According to the USDE, Title VI’s protection from race, color, or national origin discrimination extends to students who experience discrimination, including harassment, based on their actual or perceived: (i) shared ancestry or ethnic characteristics; or (ii) citizenship or residency in a country with a dominant religion or distinct religious identity.

+The USDE says schools that receive federal financial assistance have a responsibility to address discrimination when the discrimination involves racial, ethnic, or ancestral slurs or stereotypes; or is based on a student’s skin color, physical features, or style of dress that reflects both ethnic and religious traditions, to name a few characteristics.
+Likewise, schools have a responsibility to address discrimination against students based on the region of the world they come from or are perceived to come from.